Dermatology · Papulosquamous Eruptions

 Clinical Manifestations

-The herald patch is a solitary, large, salmon-colored scaly plaque that precedes the generalized eruption by 1–2 weeks.
-The secondary phase features smaller, oval, collarette-scaled lesions.
-Red flags include lesions on the palms or soles, which should prompt testing for secondary syphilis.
+The herald patch is a solitary, salmon-colored oval plaque with a trailing scale.
+This is followed 1–2 weeks later by a generalized eruption of smaller, oval, scaly papules.
+Red flags include lesions on palms/soles or failure to resolve after 12 weeks, which should prompt biopsy to rule out secondary syphilis.

 Diagnosis